 Before medical school I thought I was going to have all of my children before the age of 30.
 Then real life happened.
 Studying, residency, work, and soon I was 29 years old and not pregnant.
-My Mom’s comments about my “biological clock ticking” was now driving me bonkers!
+My Mom’s comments about my “biological clock ticking” were now driving me bonkers!

 I was very blessed and able to conceive Madi within a year, however, there are many couples and individuals that are struggling to get pregnant.
 In those cases, there are investigations for infertility that your doctor might order to determine the cause of your infertility.
 This is some information that i provide to my patients that request more information about the causes and investigations for infertility:

 Infertility is medically defined by the inability to get pregnant after 12 months of regular, unprotected sexual intercourse.

 There are many different factors that play into a couple having troubles conceiving, both regarding the female and male reproductive system.

 - The tubes that carry sperm (ductus deferens) are blocked or were never formed properly during development.

 - Ejaculatory issues.

 - Genetic problems.

 - Ovaries failing to release an egg during the menstrual cycle.